BadrulBorhanudin/bb-portfolio/README.md

 # Badrul Borhanudin Portfolio
-This is my official portfolio.
+This is my official portfolio. (used to be)

 ## Notes